f-aguzzi/ChemFuseKit/docs/docs/pca/pca.md

   - *raises:*
     - `ImportError("The file you tried importing is not a valid Python object!")` when importing an invalid model;
     - `ImportError("The file you tried importing is not a sklearn PCA model!")` when the imported model is valid but an instance of the wrong class.
+- `reduce(self, data: BaseDataModel) -> BaseDataModel`: reduces dimensionality of data.
+  - *raises:*
+    - `RuntimeError("The PCA model hasn't been trained yet!
+You cannot use it to reduce data dimensionality.")` when run on an untrained model.

 ## Properties